aayla-secura/tes-0MQ/README.md

 make PREFIX=<path> install
 ```

-Note: it is a GNU makefile, so on some systems (e.g. FreeBSD) you need to use
+Note: it is a GNU makefile, so on some systems (e.g. FreeBSD) you need
-`gmake`.
+to use `gmake`.

 Both client and server will print usage when given the '-h' option.

 #### TEST APPLICATIONS

-To compile the test apps do `make tests` or alternatively `make all` to compile
+To compile the test apps do `make tests` or alternatively `make all`
-everything.
-Test apps are not installed in the `PREFIX` location.
+to compile everything.
+Test apps are not installed in the `PREFIX`
+location.

 # TO DO

-* Write REQ job statistics to a global database such that it can be looked up
+ * Write REQ job statistics to a global database such that it can be
-  by filename, client IP or time frame.
+   looked up by filename, client IP or time frame.
-* Web UI